 Overview and credits:

 Hosted and organized by Howard Garrett and Susan Berta of Orca Network, the Bush Point hydrophone project is a collaboration of many talented team members.
-The hydrophones are deployed from the Bush Point Wharf B&B thanks to the generosity of owner Stan Yu.
+The hydrophones are deployed from the Bush Point Wharf thanks to the generosity of current owner.
 The 3-hydrophone array was designed by Lon Brocklehurst of Lab-core System (Olympia, WA) and Ken Balcomb of the Center for Whale Research and Florian Graner of Sealife Productions.
 Integration with the Orcasound streaming computer system and listening app is provided and maintained by Scott Veirs of Beam Reach.
 The high-speed Internet connection is supported through a grant from Whidbey Telecom.